 As part of the project, 24 kilometres of 34.5 kV underground cables and 28 kilometres of 34.5 kV overhead collector lines system were built on the site to collect and transport the clean energy generated by the turbines.

 The power is stepped up to 115 kV and transmitted via a new 30 kilometre 115 kV transmission line (also built by this project) to a new Tillsonburg Junction, which is then connected to the existing Hydro One 115 kV circuit W8T to feed into the Ontario electricity market administered by the Independent Electricity System Operator.

 It is estimated this wind farm will generate approximately 278,000 megawatt-hours of renewable energy per year.

-Visit the Wind Interpretive Centre pictured below located at 5361 Brown Road open Saturdays from 10am - 4pm through July until the end of August.
-Anyone wishing to book a tour of a wind turbine may call John or Aaron at the Erie Shores Wind Farm at 519-874-1461.
+Visit the Wind Interpretive Kiosk located at 5361 Brown Road.
+Anyone wishing to book a tour of a wind turbine may call John at the Erie Shores Wind Farm at 519-874-1461.

 29 kilometres of the Northern Shoreline of Lake Erie between Copenhagen and Clear Creek is in the midst of a monumental wind power generation project estimated at $186 million dollars.
 The project will consist of the installation of 66 wind turbines, each with the capacity to produce 1.5 MW of electricity, making it Southern Ontario’s largest wind farm.
 The turbines will be hosted on more than 25 farms within Elgin County, Norfolk County and Tillsonburg.
 As a result of this massive undertaking, the local economies will be able to benefit from the construction and operation of the wind farm, as one of the key partners in the project has mentioned that they will seek to employ local people and use local suppliers and contractors, where possible.